 Nobody wants to go to the supermarket every day, so plan your meals and do one big shop each week.
 Not only will it save you time, but you’ll have all the ingredients you need ready to hand.

 6. Try eating veggie

-If you’re giving it a go make you you’re still getting plenty of protein to keep you full.
-Chickpeas or lentils will soak up the spices in acurry really well, or you can replace the mince in chilli with extra mixed beans and loads of peppers and mushrooms.
+If you’re giving it a go make sure you’re still getting plenty of protein to keep you full.
+Chickpeas or lentils will soak up the spices in a curry really well, or you can replace the mince in chilli with extra mixed beans and loads of peppers and mushrooms.

 7. The freezer is your friend

 Think ahead and cook extra portions of stews and sauces.
 Stick them in the freezer when they’re cool and you have emergency supplies for those days when you can’t be bothered or need food fast.
 Simply reheat in the microwave or a pan, making sure that it’s piping hot all the way through.

 Frozen fruit and veg keep for ages and are a really easy way to give a healthy boost to your meals.
 Chuck mixed vegetables in with your noodles, add spinach to your pasta, or blend berries straight from the freezer with milk or yoghurt for a delicious breakfast smoothie.